-This course will serve as an introduction to the approaches and techniques involved in research within psychology, will provide an opportunity for firsthand experience in the use of these techniques, and will assist seminary students in the preparation of their SRP or Thesis proposal.
+This course will serve as an introduction to the approaches and techniques involved in research within applied social sciences, will provide an opportunity for firsthand experience in the use of these techniques, and will assist seminary students in the preparation of their SRP or Thesis proposal.
 Students will be required to participate in class research projects.

-PSY 706 Adult Development (3 credit hours)
+PSY 706 Adult Development and Family Life Cycle (3 credit hours)